-1 countries like the United States-with good data on fuel production, trade, and consumption-the 2 uncertainty in national emissions of CO_2 is on the order of \pm 5% or less.
-In fact, the US Environmental 3 Protection Agency (USEPA, 2005) suggests that their estimates of CO2 emissions from energy use in the 4 United States are accurate, at the 95% confidence level, within -1 to +6 % and Environment Canada 5 (2005) suggests that their estimates for Canada are within -4 to 0 %.
+1 countries like the United States-with good data on fuel production, trade, and consumption-the 2 uncertainty in national emissions of $CO_2$ is on the order of $\pm$ 5% or less.
+In fact, the US Environmental 3 Protection Agency (USEPA, 2005) suggests that their estimates of CO2 emissions from energy use in the 4 United States are accurate, at the 95% confidence level, within -1 to +6% and Environment Canada 5 (2005) suggests that their estimates for Canada are within -4 to 0 %.
 The Mexican National Report 6 (Mexico, 2001) does not provide estimates of uncertainty, but our analyses with the Mexican data suggest 7 that uncertainty is larger than for the United States and Canada.
 Emissions estimates for these same three 8 countries, as reported by the Carbon Dioxide Information Analysis Center (CDIAC) and the International 9 Energy Agency (IEA) (see the following section), will have larger uncertainty because these groups are 10 making estimates for all countries.
 Because they work with data from all countries, they use global 11 average values for things like the emissions coefficients, whereas agencies within the individual countries 12 use values that are more specific to the particular country.
-When national emissions are calculated by 13 consistent methods it is likely that year-to-year changes can be estimated more accurately than would be suggested by the uncertainties of the individual annual values.
+When national emissions are calculated by 13 consistent methods it is likely that year-to-year changes can be estimated more accurately than would be 14 suggested by the uncertainties of the individual annual values.

-1.2 The Magnitude of National and Regional CO2 Emissions
+16 1.2 The Magnitude of National and Regional CO2 Emissions

-Figure 3 shows that from the beginning of the fossil-fuel era (1751 in these graphs) to the end of 2002, there were 93.5 Gt C released as CO2 from fossil-fuel consumption (and cement manufacture) in North America: 84.4 Gt C from the United States, 6.0 from Canada, and 3.1 from Mexico.
-All three countries of North America are major users of fossil fuels and this 93.5 Gt C was 31.5 % of the global total.
-Among all countries, the United States, Canada, and Mexico ranked as the first, eighth, and eleventh largest emitters of CO2 from fossil-fuel consumption, respectively (for 2002) (Marland et al., 2005).
-Figure 4 shows, for each of these countries and for the sum of the three, the annual total of emissions and the contributions from the different fossil fuels.
+17 Figure 3 shows that from the beginning of the fossil-fuel era (1751 in these graphs) to the end of 18 2002, there were 93.5 Gt C released as $CO_2$ from fossil-fuel consumption (and cement manufacture) in 19 North America: 84.4 Gt C from the United States, 6.0 from Canada, and 3.1 from Mexico.
+All three 20 countries of North America are major users of fossil fuels and this 93.5 Gt C was 31.5 % of the global 21 total.
+Among all countries, the United States, Canada, and Mexico ranked as the first, eighth, and eleventh 22 largest emitters of CO2 from fossil-fuel consumption, respectively (for 2002) (Marland et al., 2005).
+23 Figure 4 shows, for each of these countries and for the sum of the three, the annual total of emissions and 24 the contributions from the different fossil fuels.

 Figure 3.
-The cumulative total of CO_2 emissions from fossil-fuel consumption and cement manufacture, as a function of time, for the three countries of North America and for the sum of the three (from Marland et al., 2005).
+The cumulative total of $CO_2$ emissions from fossil-fuel consumption and cement manufacture, as a function of time, for the three countries of North America and for the sum of the three (from Marland et al., 2005).

 Figure 4.
-Annual emissions of CO_2 from fossil-fuel use by fuel type.
+Annual emissions of CO2 from fossil-fuel use by fuel type.

-The long time series of emissions estimates in Figs. 1, 3, and 4 are from the CDIAC (Marland et al., 2005).
-These estimates are derived from the "apparent consumption" of fuels and are based on data from the UN Statistics Office back to 1950 and on data from a mixture of sources for the earlier years (Andres emissions.
-Most notably the IEA (2005) has reported estimates of emissions for many countries for all years back to 1971, and most countries have now provided some estimates of their own emissions as part of their national obligations under the United Nations Framework Convention on Climate Change consumption and thus are able to provide details as to the sector of the economy where fuel use is taking place3.
+32 The long time series of emissions estimates in Figs. 1, 3, and 4 are from the CDIAC (Marland et al., et al., 1999).
+There are other published estimates (with shorter time series) of national, annual CO2 emissions.
+Most notably the IEA (2005) has reported estimates of emissions for many countries for all years back to 1971, and most countries have now provided some estimates of their own emissions as part of their national obligations under the United Nations Framework Convention on Climate Change (UNFCCC, see http://unfccc.int).
+These latter two sets of estimates are based on data on actual fuel consumption and thus are able to provide details as to the sector of the economy where fuel use is taking place.